 These service components are not mandated by the University but rather are initiated by a campus culture that emphasizes servant leadership and learning both inside and outside the classroom.

-All students have access to the resources housed in the University’s Career Services including career planning and advising, career based presentations and events, and comprehensive information on employment and internship opportunities.
-In addition to honing students’ skills like resume and cover letter writing, the center facilitates popular on-campus graduate fairs or job fair events like “C-Harmony,” a speed-dating format to connect churches to potential interns and ministers.
+All students have access to the resources housed in the University’s Career Services including career planning and advising, career-based presentations and events, and comprehensive information on employment and internship opportunities.
+In addition to honing students’ skills like resume and cover letter writing, the center facilitates on-campus graduate fairs or job fair events like “C-Harmony,” a networking event with a speed-dating format to connect churches to potential interns and ministers.

 INTERNSHIPS AND PRACTICUMS